jcomeaux/food-truck-mapr/README.md

 Sample project to ingest publicly available food truck location data in San Francisco and present location info on google maps.

+## NOTE:
+Though this exercise calls for pulumi cloud, you should be well within the free tier for managed resources.

 ## Dependencies